ptupitsyn/ptupitsyn.github.io/_posts/2020-03-05-Whats-New-In-Ignite-Net-2.8.md

 # Cross-Platform Support: .NET Core, Linux, macOS

-Ignite 2.4 brought .NET Core 2.x support, finally shedding Windows-specific C++ layer and switching to pure .NET implementation of the [JNI layer](https://en.wikipedia.org/wiki/Java_Native_Interface), allowing Ignite.NET apps to run on Linux and macOS.
+Ignite 2.4 brought .NET Core 2.x support, finally shedding Windows-specific C++ parts and switching to pure .NET implementation of the [JNI layer](https://en.wikipedia.org/wiki/Java_Native_Interface), allowing Ignite.NET apps to run on Linux and macOS.

 Ignite 2.8 adds official .NET Core 3.x support and can run on any OS supported by the framework, in any mode - Server, Client, Thin Client.